CoCoSol007/online-game/README.md

 # About

-A Nano-Online Game made with Python and espasialy with the lib Pygame for renderer and Threading and socket for Online engine.
+A Nano-Online Game made with Python and especially with the lib Pygame for renderer and Threading and socket for Online engine.

 # Instalation